mbwatson/restore-pgdump/README.md

 └── README.md
 ```

-3. Credentials
+### 3. Credentials

-Put the database credentials into a `db.env` file.
-This file should lbasically look like the sample `db.env.sample` file.
+Put the database credentials--database name, user, and password, etc.--into a `db.env` file.
+This file should basically look like the sample `db.env.sample` file.
 The `db.env` file is not tracked in version control.

-These credentials are located here, outside the `docker-compose.yml`, because this information will likely be shared across multiple services, minimizing repetition within that file.
+The database credentials are located here, outside the `docker-compose.yml`, because this information will likely be shared across multiple services, minimizing repetition within that file.
 Any other service requiring this information cna access it by the addition of

 ```yaml
     env_file: